 The ReGIVE Project

 In a tradition of connecting needs with resources United Way has introduced The ReGIVE Project.
 Community members donate their gently used or new household items.
 United Way stores the items then fills “wish lists” from people who are homeless being housed by homeless service providers and voucher programs.
-People are truly welcomed home with things like towels, sheets, dishes, cooking items, furniture, pillows, beds, dresses – anything people need to make a house a home.
+People are truly welcomed home with things like towels, sheets, dishes, cooking items, furniture, pillows, beds, dressers – anything people need to make a house a home.

 - DONATE ITEMS If you would like to donate items (which are tax deductible) please call 661.834.2734 or email HERE.